If You Attended High School Outside the United States

 - If you are applying to the College of Nursing, see the additional International Nursing Requirements.

-- SAT or ACT scores are not required of international applicants who completed secondary school outside the United States; however, SAT or ACT scores are required of first-year applicants who wish to be considered for academic and athletic scholarships, Direct Admission to the Tippie College of Business, or for the University of Iowa Honors Program.
+- SAT or ACT scores are not required of international applicants who completed secondary school outside the United States; however, SAT or ACT scores are required of first-year applicants who wish to be considered for academic scholarships, Direct Admission to the Tippie College of Business, or for the University of Iowa Honors Program.